lukevella/rallly/README.md

 ## Self-hosting

-_The docker configuration has been moved to a dedicated repository._
+_[2023-01-12]: The docker configuration has been moved to a dedicated repository._

 Check out the [self-hosting repo](https://github.com/lukevella/rallly-selfhosted) for more information on running your own instance of Rallly.